Doing-it-All with Bounded Work and Communication: Introduction

-This algorithm is obtained by combining algorithm \aDP\ with the algorithm of De~Prisco et al.~\cite{PriscoMY94}.
-This was the first algorithm that obtained both work and communication sub-quadratic in~$\max\{p,t\}$ against the unbounded adversary.
-Subsequently, Georgiou et al.~\cite{GeorgiouKS05} developed an algorithm with effort $\cO(t+p^{1+\varepsilon})$ against the unbounded adversary, for any known constant $\varepsilon$, using an approach based on gossiping.
+This algorithm is obtained by combining algorithm \aDP\ with the algorithm of De~Prisco et al.~\cite{PriscoMY94} (although the authors did not consider the effort efficiency, this was the first algorithm that obtained effort that is $\cO(t+p^2)$ against the unbounded adversary).

 {\raisebox{3ex}{~}} {\raisebox{-1.5ex}{~}}

 \Paragraph{Previous and related work.}